dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 The input is the proof of owning the funds we want to send and we get it from the previous transaction that sent funds to our address.
 In case of using the testnet, this should be the transaction of the faucet we used.

-To get the unspent transactions we are going to use the BlockStream API.
-There are other APIs if you would like to use somethi
+To get the unspent transactions we are going to use the Blockstream API.
+There are other APIs if you would like to use something else.

 ### Get UTXOs
 ```typescript